kparc/kcc/README.md

 0 1 2 3 4        /(in reality it only pretends)

  y:x:0 1 2 3 4   /same effect in one expression
+                 /y and x are actually the same
+                 /until one of them is modified
 ```

 <a name="v-plus-v"></a>